-When considering what action to take on heritage buildings that have become insanitary, Council will take into account the heritage values of the building in determining possible courses of action.
+When considering what action to take on heritage buildings that have become dangerous, affected or insanitary, Council will take into account the heritage values of the building in determining possible courses of action.
 The skills of suitably qualified professionals with heritage expertise will be engaged where possible to advise and offer recommendations for action.